Early Math Skills: A Parent's Guide to Ages 3-7

 • Create a Positive Environment

-Focus on progress rather than perfection, celebrate small achievements, and avoid negative comments about math - even if you’ve struggled with it yourself.
+Focus on process rather than result, celebrate small wins, and avoid negative comments about math (even if you’ve struggled with it yourself).

 • Make Math Relatable